Chief Digital Business Officer, Chubb

 What type of embedded insurance do you offer?

 Across all regions, offering insurance as an added value is the top choice for financial firms, led by North America and followed by Europe.
-For example, French travellers who carry Boursorama Banque’s premium card, Ultim, can plan their trips with greater peace of mind because the card offers comprehensive travel insurance, provided at no additional cost to consumers.
+For example, French travelers who carry Boursorama Banque’s premium card, Ultim, can plan their trips with greater peace of mind because the card offers comprehensive travel insurance, provided at no additional cost to consumers.

 The French-based online financial group created in 1995 by Société Générale, Boursorama boasts a rapidly growing business with 4.7 million clients and a goal of reaching 5.5 million by the end of the end of the year.